 At $95, they’re not a bargain buy, but the price was fine with me considering the material, style, and comfort.
 If you’re looking for a casual shoe with an athleisure look, these are well worth considering.
 I love mine!

-If you’re interested in picking up a pair, you can choose between 5 different colors of Allbirds here.
+If you’re interested in picking up a pair, you can choose between a whole bunch of different colors of Allbirds here.